Bloomca-me/bloomca-me.github.io/_drafts/2018-06-30-nodejs-guide-for-frontend-developers.md

 - [process.nextTick](https://nodejs.org/api/process.html#process_process_nexttick_callback_args)

-This is Node.js specific thing, it does not exist in any browser.
+This is a Node.js specific thing, it does not exist in any browser.
 It behaves like a microtask, but with a priority, which means that it will be executed right after all synchronous code, even if other microtasks were introduced before – this is dangerous.
-Naming is unfortunate, since it is not really correct.
+Naming is unfortunate, since it is not really correct, but because of [compatibility reasons](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/#process-nexttick-vs-setimmediate) it probably will remain the same.

 - [setImmediate](https://nodejs.org/api/timers.html#timers_setimmediate_callback_args)